harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 ## Dev Server (Hot Module Replacement)

-- Use a HTTP server to serve modules locally (listening on port 3000, 8080 usually)
+- Use a HTTP server (express) to serve build modules locally (listening on port 3000, 8080 usually)
-- Websocket communicating file changes so modules can be reloaded
+- Websocket communicating file changes so modules can be reloaded (HMR)
+- HMR requires code to be in a module standard unless you want to reload everything

 ---
 layout: section